Ionfinisher/unkey-django-template/README.md

 ---

+## Create an Unkey account

+1. Go to [unkey](https://app.unkey.com/) and create your account for free.

 ## Create a permission and role

-1. Go to app/authorization/permissions and click on the "Create New Permission" button.
+1. Go to [app/authorization/permissions](https://app.unkey.com/authorization/permissions) and click on the "Create New Permission" button.
 2. Enter call-protected-route as the name and add a description if you want.
 3. Click "Create New Permission"
-4. Now head over to /app/authorization/roles and click on the "Create New Role" button.
+4. Now head over to [/app/authorization/roles](https://app.unkey.com/authorization/roles) and click on the "Create New Role" button.
 5. Enter a name for the role, for example, admin and select the permission from the prevous step
 6. Click "Create".